AmundsenZach/gravitic-zephyr/docs/README.md

 ## Roadmap
 Development of this `archive` branch has slowed or ceased.
 Further developmental resources will be directed towards branches `main` and `development`, with issues noted in the tracker being addressed there.
 When it reaches feature parity, it will replace `archive` as the Pages and AWS references with the release of Version 2.

-Development of the `archive` branch has slowed or ceased.
-F

 ## License
 This project is licensed under the MIT License.